Data protection

 Order, payment and accounting-relevant data are stored in accordance with statutory retention periods (in particular Section 257 HGB, Section 147 AO, regularly 6-10 years).

-Server access logs (e.g. hosting logs of the Vercel infrastructure) are generally deleted or overwritten automatically within 30 days, insofar as they are not still required to defend against specific security incidents.
+Server access logs (e.g. Hetzner, Coolify, proxy and app logs) are generally deleted or overwritten automatically within 30 days, insofar as they are not still required to defend against specific security incidents.

 Temporary tokens, upload intermediate states, access caches and comparable auxiliary data are stored for significantly shorter periods or deleted automatically as soon as they are no longer needed.